 Many mustelids are seldom the main focus in art, literature, games or animation, but certain species are even more overlooked than others.
 Usually the reason being these species are far more elusive in the wild, but in some cases the reasons are a bit unclear.
-Some believe rare species are not as interesting as more familiar ones, but how are people suppose to learn and appreciate these beautiful animals if we continue to discount them?
+Some believe rare species are not as interesting as more familiar ones, but how are people suppose to learn and appreciate these beautiful animals, if we continue to discount them?
 We are basing this list on species that are rarely seen in media, not focusing on how well they’re known or talked about.
 We hope this list encourages creators to extend some attention to other mustelids!

 Tip: If going for animal realism, keep in mind a badger, ferret-badger, grison, marten, otter, polecat or weasel are not actual species.
 These are just polyphyletic group names.
 The species that are listed below are grouped in this fashion, rather than taxonomic rank.

 American minks are a well-known mustelid species that rarely receive attention.
 They are often overshadowed by otters being the focus of semi-aquatic mustelids; which is unfortunate, since their multiple abilities would easily make them interesting characters.
-Ask about and the only American mink character that comes to mind for most is Warner Brothers’ Minerva Mink; which isn’t the best depiction of what the species looks like.
+Ask about and the only American mink character that comes to mind for most is Warner Brothers’ Minerva Mink; which isn’t the best example of what the species looks like.
 There have been a few fictional books written with main American mink characters, but most of them were written during the early to mid 20th century and are well out-of-print.
-It should be noted that a mustelid called the European mink is not a mink and actually a polecat.
+It should be noted that a mustelid called the European mink is not a mink, but actually a polecat.

 The fisher is an odd sort.
 They look similar to martens, and chances are if one were to choose between creating a fisher or species of marten character, the latter would be the more popular choice.
 To date we’ve only found a couple of books featuring a fisher.